-How payers and providers can leverage RWE: Q&A with William Guptail, SVP of Payer Solutions, Aetion
+How payers and providers can leverage RWE: Q&A with Bill Guptail, SVP of Value-Based Care, Aetion

 As payers and providers continue to navigate value-based agreements and strive to improve outcomes in their populations, real-world evidence (RWE) has emerged as an important tool to measure the impact and value of interventions.

-We spoke with William Guptail, who recently joined Aetion as the Senior Vice President of Payer Solutions, about the opportunity he sees for RWE to benefit payers and their stakeholders.
+We spoke with Bill Guptail, who recently joined Aetion as the Senior Vice President of Value-Based Care, about the opportunity he sees for RWE to benefit payers and their stakeholders.

-Read on to learn more about William’s perspective on how RWE can support payer and provider decision-making.
+Read on to learn more about Bill’s perspective on how RWE can support payer and provider decision-making.

 Responses have been edited for clarity and length.

 Q: How are payers using RWE today?
 How about providers?

 A: Payers are in various stages of understanding and adopting RWE within their clinical strategies and capabilities.
 Leveraging RWE to further understand which clinical interventions can drive improved outcomes for patients, while at the same time reducing total cost of care, will continue to gain traction as the use of RWE in safety and utilization management decisions expands.

 I see a significant opportunity for providers participating in risk sharing arrangements to further leverage RWE in similar ways, especially in their ability to negotiate payment models that are tied to patient-centered outcomes within value-based agreements.